bbmokhtari/django-translations/docs/reference/utils.rst

           },
       }

-   To get the :term:`relations hierarchy` of no relations:
+   To get the :term:`relations hierarchy` of some relations (no relations):

    .. testcode:: _get_relations_hierarchy